What is a barium esophagram?

 - Bloating

-What happens during a barium Esophagram procedure:
+What should I expect during a barium esophagram?

 During a barium esophagram, a radiologist or radiology technician will guide you through the following steps.